Multimodal In-context Learning for ASR of Low-resource Languages: Results and Analysis

 \subsection{MICL enhances ASR hypothesis selection}

-\textbf{Direct ASR transcription: }For uncovered languages, speech LLMs can be prompted to perform ASR directly.
-However, prior work shows that prompting-based ASR is generally weak \cite{hsu2024meta, zheng2025ticl}.
+\textbf{Direct ASR transcription: } Speech LLMs can be prompted to perform ASR directly.
+However, prior work shows that prompting-based ASR is generally weak for uncovered languages \cite{hsu2024meta, zheng2025ticl}.
 We verify this in our setting by prompting speech LLMs to generate transcriptions, with and without in-context demonstrations, on the datasets used in this work.
-As shown in Table \ref{tab:llm_transcription}, WER remain consistently high across models, indicating that ICL prompting alone is insufficient to achieve usable performance on these uncovered languages.
+As shown in Table \ref{tab:llm_transcription}, WER remain consistently high across models, indicating that MICL prompting alone is insufficient to achieve usable performance on these uncovered languages.
+Although TFT-MICL performs relatively better on Mboshi, which has the most supervised data among these languages, it still lags behind the acoustic models.

-\textbf{MICL hypothesis selection: }To address this limitation, we combine an stronger acoustic model with a speech LLM through hypothesis selection\footnote{ Results of fine-tuning Phi-4 on ASR task are available in Appendix~\ref{sec:app_ft_asr}}.
+\textbf{MICL hypothesis selection: }To address that limitation, we combine an stronger acoustic model with a speech LLM through hypothesis selection.
+We use MMS as the acoustic model, because it outperforms Phi4 in fine-tuning with ASR tasks( Appendix~\ref{sec:app_ft_asr}).
+We select the MICL configurations for hypothesis selection based on their perplexity in the ICL evaluation.
+Although we do not evaluate WER for every MICL configuration, the matched results show a consistent trend that configurations with lower perplexity also yield lower WER.
+We therefore interpret perplexity as an empirical selection criterion rather than a direct substitute for ASR evaluation.

 As the results in Table \ref{tab:hypo_select_results} show, MICL-based hypothesis selection improves over the acoustic model baseline, indicating that speech LLMs can provide useful contextual guidance when used for re-ranking.

-Inspecting the results of Phi-4 fine-tuning, we find that cross-lingual instruction fine-tuning improves not only perplexity (Section~\ref{sec:MICL}) but also hypothesis selection performance.
+Inspecting the results of Phi4 fine-tuning, we find that cross-lingual instruction fine-tuning improves not only perplexity but also hypothesis selection performance.
 The best results are still achieved with target-language fine-tuning, highlighting the value of supervised data in the target language when available.

-Comparing to Qwen3-Omni, we conclude cross-lingual fine-tuning enables Phi-4 to achieve comparable performance, even though Qwen3-Omni benefits from broad multilingual and multimodal pre-training coverage.
-Target-language fine-tuned Phi-4 outperforms Qwen3-Omni on Kichwa and Mboshi, while the gains are smaller on Khinalug, where the amount of supervised data is the most limited.
+Comparing to Qwen3-Omni, we conclude cross-lingual fine-tuning enables Phi4 to achieve comparable performance, even though Qwen3-Omni benefits from broad multilingual and multimodal pre-training coverage.
+Target-language fine-tuned Phi4 outperforms Qwen3-Omni on Kichwa and Mboshi, while the gains are smaller on Khinalug, where the amount of supervised data is the most limited.
 This suggests that target-language fine-tuning is most beneficial when sufficient supervised data is available.